korcf/hello-world-docker/README.md

 # Docker Example

-This is a simple example of deploying an application in a Docker container.
+This is a simple example of deploying an application using a Docker container.

 ## Deploy the application